codio/site/source/docs/ssh/index.html.markdown

 You can do the same things you can do in a regular terminal window, including running text editors like Nano etc.

-##Copy & Paste
+##Copy & Paste operations
-If you want to copy from or paste into the SSH window, you will need to press Ctrl+A followed by Ctrl+C/Ctrl+V (Cmd for Mac users).

-You can also use the right-click menu.
+Behavior varies between Macs and other operating systems.
+Using the right-click menu should work on all systems.

+###Mac
+Copy and paste both works as expected with cmd+c and cmd+v.

+###Windows, Linux
+Pasting is done as expected with ctrl+v but pasting cannot be done as this is conflicts with the 'kill process' shortcut.
+You will need to copy using the right-click menu.